- Rational motivators: Drive logic-based evaluations of trust, efficiency, and value.

 Why This Distinction Matters

-Understanding whether your customers are motivated by rational or emotional drivers can shape how you:
+Understanding whether your customers are motivated by rational or emotional drivers can shape how you:- Segment your audiences for higher precision

 - Craft messaging that connects logically or emotionally